What can you afford?

 Over £1.5 million12%

-How will the stamp duty changes affect first-time buyers?
+How have the stamp duty changes have affected first-time buyers?

-These stamp duty changes are likely to have the most impact on first-time buyers.
+These stamp duty changes will have the most impact on first-time buyers.
 By reducing the nil rate threshold by £125,000 and reducing the maximum purchase price for which first-time buyers’ relief can be claimed by the same amount, it could make it even harder for some first-time buyers to get onto the property ladder.

 Proportion of property valueRate for first-time buyers